 Business-type activities include the School Nutrition Services Program, the Extended School Care Program and the Community Education Program.
 Each Enterprise Fund is operated separately.
-These programs had operating and non-operating revenues of \$8.2 million and expenses of approximately \$9.3 million, resulting in a \$1.2 million decrease in net position for the year due to the implementation of GASB Statement No. 75.
-The programs are designed to operate at or near breakeven so that the cost for the services offered will benefit the District residents.
+These programs had operating and non-operating revenues of \$8.6 million and expenses of approximately \$8.1 million, resulting in a \$0.5 million increase in net position for the year.
+The programs are designed to operate at or near break-even so that the cost for the services offered will benefit the District residents.
 Business-type activities received no support from tax revenues (Figure A-4).